Great Mullein

 Economic:

-• Established stands are extremely difficult (and costly) to control due to their abundant, long-lived seed bank.
+• Established stands are extremely difficult and costly to control (see Reproduction section).

 • Reduces crop or forage yield.